 Through our Reconciliation we have learnt important lessons from Aboriginal and Torres Strait Islander people and cultures.
 The most significant of which is the challenge of non-Aboriginal and Torres Strait Islander Australians to truly understand the deep connection to land and sea, under the world’s oldest continuing culture and the damage of the past 230+ years of history.

-- Reconciliation is extremely challenging for individuals, let alone organisations of thousands of people;
+- Reconciliation is extremely challenging for individuals, let alone organisations with thousands of people

-- Cultural awareness and learning is never complete, it is an ongoing process that needs to continue as a company continues to grow and change;
+- Cultural awareness and learning is never complete.
+It is an ongoing important process that must continue as a company grows and changes

-- It is simply not enough to have a RAP, each individual within the organisation needs to have an understanding of why we have it, be proud of it and be an advocate of it.
-This can be achieved through education, reporting and celebration of our RAP;
+- It is simply not enough to have a RAP.
+Each individual within the organisation must understand the importance and be proud advocates of the RAP.
+This can be achieved through education, reporting and celebration of RAP milestones

-- It takes a true team approach to achieve Reconciliation, it cannot rely upon a small handful of people within an organization;
+- It takes a true team approach to achieve reconciliation.
+It cannot rely on just a small portion of employees

-- We can only measure our RAPs success by having correct data and reporting;
+- We can only measure our RAP's success and impact by having correct data and reporting

-- Growing Aboriginal and Torres Strait Islander partnerships requires investment, support and a true value in long term relationships;
+- Growing Aboriginal and Torres Strait Islander partnerships requires on-going support and investment in long term relationships

-- A RAP is not a project, it must be part of the organisations DNA and decision making;
+- A RAP is not a project, it must be a part of the organisation’s DNA and decision making

-- Being an Elevate RAP organisation requires constant effort, focus, honesty and a willingness to adjust when required, in order to achieve what we are reaching to achieve; and
+- Being an Elevate RAP organisation requires constant effort, focus, honesty and a willingness to adjust when required in order to achieve objectives

-- Many segments across the Australian business landscape are willing to commit to Reconciliation, and look to Elevate RAP organisations to share experiences on what may and may not be effective in doing so.
+- Many segments across the Australian business landscape are willing to commit to reconciliation and look to Elevate RAP organisations to share experiences on what may or may not be effective